 Click on a specific watch from the main Watch module page to examine all of its defined violations.
-Filter the watch violations using the search mechanism, according to text, created date, type, severity and CVE ID.
+You can filter the watch violations using the search mechanism, according to text, created date, type, severity and CVE ID.

 To examine the details of a violation, click the violation from the list to display the Violation Details popup.

 The Ignore Rules tab displays violations which you have chosen to ignore in the Component Details display or in the Violations tab of the Watch display.

 Apply On Existing Content

-Once a Watch is created, it will scan artifacts in the specified Target Type when a scan-triggering event happens, and issue alerts accordingly.
-However, until a scan-triggering event happens, artifacts already existing in the system will not be scanned by the watch.
-So, to make sure a watch is immediately applied to the relevant artifacts, you can invoke it manually by hovering over the relevant watch.
+Once a Watch is created, it will scan artifacts in the specified resources when a scan-triggering event happens, and issue Violations accordingly.
+However, until a scan-triggering event happens, artifacts already existing in the system will not be scanned by the Watch.
+So, to make sure a Watch is immediately applied to the relevant artifacts, you can invoke it manually by hovering over it and selecting Apply on Existing Content.

-Clicking the button pops up a dialog that lets you specify which of the resources assigned to the watch should be scanned, and a date range which defines which artifacts in the specified target type should be scanned according to the amount of time they have resided in the target in order to be scanned.
+Clicking the button pops up a dialog that lets you specify which of the resources assigned to the watch should be scanned, and a date range which defines the amount of time an artifacts needs to have resided in the target in order to be scanned.